awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-httpapi.md

 This cannot reference an [AWS::Serverless::HttpApi](sam-resource-httpapi.md) resource defined in another template\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Auth`   <a name="sam-function-httpapi-auth"></a>
 Auth configuration for this specific Api\+Path\+Method\.
 Useful for overriding the API's `DefaultAuthorizer` or setting auth config on an individual path when no `DefaultAuthorizer` is specified\.
 *Type*: [HttpApiFunctionAuth](sam-property-function-httpapifunctionauth.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Method`   <a name="sam-function-httpapi-method"></a>
 HTTP method for which this function is invoked\.
 If no `Path` and `Method` are specified, SAM will create a default API path that routes any request that doesn't map to a different endpoint to this Lambda function\.
 Only one of these default paths can exist per API\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Path`   <a name="sam-function-httpapi-path"></a>
 Uri path for which this function is invoked\.
 Must start with `/`\.
 If no `Path` and `Method` are specified, SAM will create a default API path that routes any request that doesn't map to a different endpoint to this Lambda function\.
 Only one of these default paths can exist per API\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-function-httpapi--examples"></a>